lsdl11/card-sorting-demo/README.md

 ## Data Export

 At the end of the task a summary screen displays key metrics including total trials, switch latency, and trials to criterion.
-A CSV file can be downloaded for further analysis.
+A CSV file can be downloaded for number of trasnfer trials to criterion and switch latency(s).

 ## Project Structure